Welkro/Ireland-WQI-Analysis/README.md

 ### **Setting Up Python Environment**

 To set up the Python environment for this project, you need to install Python and the necessary libraries.
-This includes installing LightningChart Python and Pandas.Installing Python:
+This includes installing LightningChart Python and Pandas.
+Installing Python:

 Here's a quick setup guide: